catseye/The-Cannery/README.md

 For that reason I would recommend not running the driver scripts from a directory that contains anything important, such as `/`.

+Also, there are ways to make the Docker daemon run as non-root.
+But they are outside the scope of this document.

+### Containerization for Preservation

+Because the idea here is "containerization for preservation" rather than "containerization for deployment", we don't rebuild the images regularly.
+Every time one of these images is rebuilt, it pulls the latest packages from the system package manager repository, which rebuilds that layer, which causes new layers to be built on top of it, bloating everything.
+Since they are not used as servers, and because they are containerized, the need to update system packages regularly to fix critical (exploitable) defects is reduced.

+### Base Images

+#### Python 3.x

+For Python 3.x-based executables, the base image used is usually **python-3.5.7-slim-stretch**.

+#### Python 2.7.x

+For Python 2.7-based executables, the base image used is **bitnami/python:2.7.18-prod**.

+#### Erlang R16

+For Erlang R16-based executables, the base image used is **andreineculau/erlang-r16b03-1:latest**.

 [Cat's Eye Technologies]: https://catseye.tc/
 [Docker images available on Docker Hub]: https://hub.docker.com/u/catseye
 [containerized-hastec]: https://github.com/catseye/containerized-hastec/